-HPR101 Concepts of Physical Health 2 cr. hr.
+Concepts of Physical Health

 This course will stress the benefits of total health and wellness.
 Students will evaluate the health related components of fitness and wellness.
 The student will then apply their results to a personal wellness program they will design at the end of the class.
 (Formerly PED101)